 If the annuity fees or renewals are not paid within the timeframes (due or late), the IP rights become invalid.

 For patents and utility models late payment (6 months following the due date) is possible (surcharged) and, in case of non-payment, the office revokes the patent and informs the holder.
 The holder has another 2 months to make a recovery payment (surcharged).

 For trademarks and designs late renewals are possible within the 6 months following the due dates (surcharged).

 - What are the requirements to assign ownership of each of the intellectual property rights described in section A?

 Patents, utility models, trademarks, designs, integrated circuit topography rights and plan variety rights can be freely assigned to any third party.
 The assignment agreement needs to be in writing.
 Assignment agreements should be signed before a Turkish notary, or before a foreign notary.
-An agreement which is in a foreign language should be apostilled and then translated into Turkish.
+An agreement signed before a foreign notary should be Apostilled.

-For copyrights the moral rights cannot be assigned to a third party.
+For copyrights the moral rights cannot be assigned to a third party, only the authority to use can be transferred.
 The financial rights can be transferred but each of the rights is required to be named one by one in the agreement.
 The assignment of rights before the creation of the work is not valid.

 Trade names cannot be transferred independently, unless otherwise provided by contract and the transfer of the company includes the name.

 - Is there a requirement to register an assignment of any of these intellectual property rights and, if so, what is the consequence of failing to register?